Debashree Roy: Further Roles (2012–2017)

-Comeback (2021—2022)
+Comeback (2021—present)

 She was slated to be seen in Anup Sengupta's new venture Tumi Ki Sei.
 But the film did not happen.
 In January 2021, there arises a speculation in media that she would feature opposite Prosenjit Chatterjee in a film by Nandita Roy and Shiboprosad Mukherjee.
 She later changed her mind and refused to star opposite Chatterjee.
-After she quit politics, she was offered the titular role in Sarbojaya, a Bengali TV series directed by Snehashish Chakraborty.
+After she quit politics, she was offered the title role in Sarbojaya, a Bengali TV series directed by Snehashish Chakraborty.
 She portrays a woman who has sacrificed all her longing for the sake of her in-laws.
 Once the promo of the TV series was released, netizens started to compare the TV series to the Indrani Halder starrer TV series Sreemoyee.
 She received backlash from a part of netizens who claimed that she had lost all her charm and splendour to portray a female lead.
 Once broadcast, the series grasped the 3rd position in TRP having attained 8.5 rating point.
 Though she faces strong rivalry from young actresses such as Soumitrisha Kundu, Shweta Bhattacharya and Susmita Dey, she manages to retain her position in the top ten bracket.
 In 5th week of 2022, the series lost its position in the top ten countdown.
+She gives her nod to Sourav Chakraborty's Bengali web series Chemistry Mashi.
+She portrays Sucharita Lahiri, a YouTuber who explains chemistry through cooking.